Encephala/ansible/roles/provision/README.md

 `provision_is_vm` may be defined as true to install qemu guest agent.

-`provision_is_desktop` may be defined to configure WSL and ignore server-side dependencies
+`provision_is_desktop` may be defined
+- If `true`, install complete dev environment for NVim.
+Also install WSL config
+- If `false`, configure SSHd

 `provision_copy_private_key` may be defined to copy the SSH private key as well as authorising the public key.

 Requirements
 ------------

-System, account and SSH setup must be run with `become`, dotfiles can be run without.